 (2) In these rules, a reference to an “affidavit” includes a reference to the original or a copy of a document exhibited to the affidavit.

-[Rule 2 amended in Gazette 21 Mar 2000 p.
+[Rule 2 amended: Gazette 21 Mar 2000 p.
 1496.]

 3. Exemption from rules

 The Court may, in relation to proceedings under the Act, exempt any person from compliance with any procedural requirement of these rules, either wholly or subject to conditions, if it would be just to do so.